Lean Manufacturing Consulting

-Lean Manufacturing Consulting is "a systematic approach to identifying and eliminating waste (non-value-added activities) through continuous improvement by flowing the product at the pull of the customer in pursuit of perfection."
+Lean Manufacturing is “a systematic approach to identifying and eliminating waste (non-value-added activities) through continuous improvement by flowing the product at the pull of the customer in pursuit of perfection.”
 The focus is on improving lead times, quality and operating costs and requires employee involvement to be successful.

-We take the proven concepts in lean manufacturing consulting and apply them to the unique situation, needs and environment of the company.
+We take the proven concepts in lean manufacturing and apply them to the unique situation, needs and environment of the company.
 However, Lean is not a one size fits all approach and not every lean tool is applicable for every manufacturer.

 Business Challenges that may be Improved using Lean Manufacturing Tools

 - Too busy fighting daily problems to make improvements

 - Staff is not able to deliver on the increased orders

 - Extended delivery times are chasing customers away

 - There has to be a better way but not sure how or where to start

 - The cost to produce is rising faster than the price a company is able to sell to customers

 - Lean efforts in the past did not seem to stick